ElliotY-ML/Hippocampus_Segmentation_MRI/README.md

 3 | Viewer System 											| OHIF Viewer [2].
 It connects to the Orthanc server using DicomWeb and is serving a web application on port 3000.
 4 | AI Server containing Segmentation software				| (1) `section3/src/deploy_scripts/start_listener.sh`.
 It will copy everything it receives into a folder specified in the script.<br>(2) `Section 3 Simulate DIMSE/src/inference.py` is the Hippocampus Segmentation CNN software.

 1. The PACS server is central to clinical settings.
 It receives & archives all medical images and allows connected computers to request & send image files.
-The Orthanc software, by Sébastien Jodogne, is a standalone DICOM server which allows the similation of a PACS server [1].
+The Orthanc software, by Sébastien Jodogne, is a standalone DICOM server which allows the simulation of a PACS server [1].
  For this project, the Orthanc is listening to DICOM DIMSE requests on port 4242 and has a DicomWeb interface that is open at port 8042.
 It is also running a model that sends everything it receives to an AI server.
 2. The MRI Scanner will send entire studies to the Picture Archiving and Communication System (PACS) Orthanc server after completing a scan.
 The script will simulate the archive transfer.
-3. The Viewer system represents workstations that clinicians use to retreive and view studies from PACS.
+3. The Viewer system represents workstations that clinicians use to retrieve and view studies from PACS.
 The OHIF is viewer is software for viewing medical studies.
 It is connecting to the Orthanc server using DicomWeb and is serving a web application on port 3000.
 4. An AI server is responsible for listening to PACS ports for incoming MRI studies.
 When it detects that an MRI study is sent, the AI server will request a copy from the PACS server.
 Once the MRI study is received on the AI server, the brain MRI scan will be processed by segmentation software and the hippocampus volume will be calculated from the determined hippocampus mask.

 Inputs: